The 10th Conference on Global Health and Vaccination Research

 Student conference programme PDF - 399 KB

-The conference will be officially opened Monday 13 March 08:00 p.m. with the art exhibition <Immune Nations> at Gallery KiT, Trondheim Academy of Fine Arts.
+The conference was officially opened Monday 13 March 08:00 p.m. with the art exhibition <Immune Nations> at Gallery KiT, Trondheim Academy of Fine Arts.

 - Gunnar Bovim, Rector, NTNU